final-hill/final-hill.github.io/index.md

 The destiny of Systems Engineering is to generate solutions defined entirely by Requirements.

-With requirements having such fundamental importance, why are the tools we rely on so anemic and disconnected from practice?
+With requirements having such fundamental importance, why are the tools we rely on so anemic and disconnected from their use?
 It has been said that the best way to predict the future is to invent it.
-Final Hill is moving requirements engineering to where it belongs: As the foundation of human endeavors.
+Final Hill is moving requirements engineering to where it belongs: As the foundation of projects.

+This is being realized by a new platform that unifies Planning, Analysis, Design, Implementation, and Maintenance of a system while supporting strong Requirements traceability across all phases of the Systems Development Life-Cycle.

 We are still in the early stages of development.
 Join the mailing list to stay informed on how Final Hill is turning our vision into reality: